Sashakil12/flyer-parser/README.md

 # Flyer Parser App

-An AI-powered application that automatically parses and extracts product information from retail store flyers using Google Gemini Pro 2.5, Firebase, and Inngest workflows.
+An AI-powered application that automatically parses and extracts product information from retail store flyers using Google Gemini Pro, Firebase, and Inngest workflows.

 ## 🚀 Features

-- **AI-Powered Parsing**: Uses Google Gemini Pro 2.5 for accurate text and price extraction
+- **AI-Powered Parsing**: Uses Google Gemini Pro for accurate text and price extraction.
+- **AI-Powered Discount Calculation**: Intelligently calculates discounts from unstructured text (e.g., "30% OFF", "Save $5").
+- **Configurable Auto-Approval**: Define custom, AI-driven rules to automatically approve product matches.
-- **Asynchronous Processing**: Inngest workflows for scalable background processing
+- **Asynchronous Processing**: Inngest workflows for scalable background processing.
-- **Real-time Updates**: Live status tracking of parsing jobs
+- **Real-time Updates**: Live status tracking of parsing jobs.
+- **Server-Side Filtering**: Efficiently filter parsed items on the backend.
-- **Multi-file Upload**: Batch upload capability with drag-and-drop interface
+- **Multi-file Upload**: Batch upload capability with a beautified drag-and-drop interface.
-- **Admin Authentication**: Secure email/password authentication via Firebase
+- **Admin Authentication**: Secure email/password authentication via Firebase.
-- **Cloud Storage**: Firebase Storage for secure file management
+- **Cloud Storage**: Firebase Storage for secure file management.
-- **Modern UI**: Beautiful, responsive interface built with Next.js and Tailwind CSS
+- **Modern UI**: Beautiful, responsive interface built with Next.js and Tailwind CSS, featuring loading skeletons and a sticky header.

 ## 🛠 Tech Stack

 - **Frontend**: Next.js 14, React 18, TypeScript, Tailwind CSS
 - **Backend**: Firebase (Auth, Firestore, Storage), Inngest
-- **AI**: Google Gemini Pro 2.5
+- **AI**: Google Gemini Pro
+- **Caching**: Redis
 - **UI Components**: Heroicons, React Hot Toast, React Dropzone

+## Key Workflows

+1.  **Flyer Upload**: An admin uploads one or more flyer images.
+2.  **AI Parsing**: An Inngest workflow is triggered.
+It uses Gemini to parse each image, extracting product details and any unstructured discount text (e.g., "2 for 1").
+3.  **Product Matching**: For each parsed item, a search is performed against the existing product database to find potential matches.
+4.  **AI Scoring**: The potential matches are sent to Gemini, which scores their relevance and determines if they meet the active auto-approval rule.
+5.  **Auto-Approval & Discounting**:
+    *   If a single, high-confidence match is found and it meets the auto-approval criteria, the system links the parsed item to the product.
+    *   If a discount was parsed, a second AI call is made to calculate the final price, which is then updated in the database.
+    *   If multiple high-confidence matches are found, the item is flagged for manual review to prevent errors.
+6.  **Manual Review**: Admins can use the dashboard to review items that were not auto-approved, see the potential matches, and manually apply discounts.

 ## 📋 Prerequisites